jfb-h/MainPaths.jl/README.md

 *A package for computing main paths in the Julia programming language.*

+**WARNING: THIS PACKAGE IS IN AN EARLY STAGE AND MIGHT BREAK OR CHANGE UNEXPECTEDLY**

 ## Installation

 The package is currently not registered but can be added directly via the github package URL.